kennolot/CTF-pi/physical_access/ctfpi2_2/manual2_2.md

 When using the example provided we can see it uses python http.server to display the flag.txt on our local network server.
 We can simply visit out local address and flag.txt file should be hosted there, containing our answer.

+## Cleaning up

+When you are done just delete the flag from the home directory:
+`rm ~/flag.txt`